Missing large

 The American public should be insulted that politicians think they’re so stupid that they can’t remember what happened 8-10 years ago.

-9. over 13 years ago on Signe Wilkinson
+9. about 14 years ago on Signe Wilkinson

 Just another reason that organized religion can be so dangerous.
 Personally, I prefer personal (or “free-range”) religion, where everything is between the individual and the deity, without any middlemen or sidekicks/henchmen.
 The idea of a “religious” group persecuting people because they don’t share that group’s particular views is both distressing and revealing.

-10. over 13 years ago on Pat Oliphant
+10. about 14 years ago on Pat Oliphant

 Pbarnrob said: “Read some Gen. Smedley Butler for more details of that attempt.”